Access to Work - practical help at work

 How Access to Work (NI) can help

-Access to Work (NI) is available to overcome the practical problems caused by disability.
+Access to Work (NI) helps with the practical problems caused by disability.
 It offers advice and help in a flexible way that can be tailored to suit the needs of an individual in a particular job or getting to and from work.

 - communication support for deaf people or people who have a hearing impairment and need a communicator in the workplace or at interview

 - provision of special aids and equipment to suit particular work needs arising from disability